dasha-samples/dasha-doc-examples/Features/VoIP inbounds/README.md

 Like in the case when your are building intelligence information system that is called by user.

 Dasha platform provides an ability to configure inbound calls for your application.
-[Basic](../../Basic) Dasha application allows you to call someone, but the receiving calls requires some additional steps.
+[Basic](../../Basic) Dasha application allows you to call someone, but the receiving calls requires some configurations and modificaions in SDK code.
-The configuring inbound telephony can be made with Dasha CLI and alos some additional code in SDK part is needed.
+The configuring inbound telephony can be made with Dasha CLI.
-It does not require any special logic in the dialogue model.
+The dialogue model is independent and does not require any special manipulations.

-This example demonstrates configuring the inbound telephony with some existing PSTN phone (in our example the twillio's [PSTN](https://www.twilio.com/docs/glossary/what-is-pstn) is used).
+This example demonstrates configuring the inbound telephony with some existing PSTN phone (SIP trunk).
+In our example the twillio's [PSTN](https://www.twilio.com/docs/glossary/what-is-pstn) is used.

-Also, the way of local inbound testing is shown.
-This alternative way requires microsip.
+Also, the example shows the way of local testing the inbounds.
+To do this the [microsip](https://www.microsip.org/downloads) is required.

-Also, explore our another [demo](https://github.com/dasha-samples/dasha-sip-test) with inbounds.
+Also, explore our another [demo](https://github.com/dasha-samples/dasha-sip-test) that uses inbounds.

 ### SDK part

-Since our application is going to recieve calls, an arbitrary conversation is going to come to a application queue.
+Since our application is going to recieve calls, we need to create conversation queue.
-Dasha SDK provides handlers for this queue.
+To configure conversation queues Dasha SDK API provides special handlers that define all main events.

-Particularly, we have to set the handler for the event "ready": `async (id, conv, info) => { ... }`.
+Particularly, in this example we have to set the handler for the event "ready": `async (id, conv, info) => { ... }`.
 Here, `id` is the key of the current call, `conv` is the conversation object that is goind to be executed and `info` contains information about the received call.

-Basically, this is all that needed here.
+Basically, this is all for SDK code.

 ### Configuring with Dasha CLI